WildernessLabs/Meadow/README.md

  1. Set a breakpoint somewhere. `__start` method in `stm32_start.c` is a good place to start, but sometimes that breakpoint isn't hit, so something in `arch/arm/src/common/up_initialize.c` might also be good.
  2. Deploy the app via `Command + Shift + B`.
  3. Wait for it to finish flashing.
- 4. Switch to terminal and launch the custom ST-Util:
+ 4. Switch to terminal (not the one in VS Code) and launch the custom ST-Util:

   ```
 stlink/build/Release/src/gdbserver/st-util --semihosting -v -m